-Other information comprises information included in the annual report, other than the financial statements and our auditor's report thereon such as the Directors' Report and Directors' Responsibilities Statement, Report of the Alternative Investment Fund Manager and the Report of the Depositary to the Shareholders.
+Other information comprises information included in the annual report, other than the financial statements and our auditor's report thereon such as the Directors' Report and Directors' Responsibilities Statement, Report of the Alternative Investment Fund Manager, the Depositary's Report and Statement of the Depositary's Responsibilities.
 The Directors are responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.